pbloem/cleartxt/README.md

 Finally, the fact that you're sending out passwords still shows **you're implementing user management _yourself_**.
 It's unlikely that you're getting exactly right.
 Are you salting your hashes?
 Are you using a strong hashing algorithm (not MD5, not SHA-1)?
-[Here's a good overview of most things you need to think about], but really, for something this complicated, you don't want to reinvent the wheel.
+[Here's a good overview of most things you need to think about](https://nakedsecurity.sophos.com/2013/11/20/serious-security-how-to-store-your-users-passwords-safely/), but really, for something this complicated, you don't want to reinvent the wheel.

 ## I have more questions.